-Is it alright to send save the dates to part of invite list?
+Is it alright to send Save the Dates Cards to part of my invite list?

-After you've sent the save the date cards, you will probably get some informal feedback as to who will and will not be able to attend your wedding so might be able to use that information to help you budget.
-As the save the date cards are an informal notice, I would still send everyone on your save the date list a wedding invitation as that is when you ask invited guests to RSVP and you will then have your final head count for your wedding or event.
+After you've sent the save the date cards, you will probably get some informal feedback as to who will and will not be able to attend your wedding and might be able to use that information to help you budget.
+As the save the date cards are an informal notice, it is suggested that you still send everyone on your save the date list a wedding invitation as that is when you ask invited guests to RSVP and you will then have your final head count for your wedding or event.

 Do you announce where you are registered on your wedding announcement card?

 It is not proper to include any gift information on your wedding invitations, save the date cards, or any other pre-wedding event invitations.
 Let your parents, wedding party, close friends or persons throwing you a shower, know where you are registered so they can tell guests that ask, call or RSVP to an event.

 Today, it seems anything goes, but it is proper for guest to ask, call, email, tweet or facebook the couple's mothers, maid of honor or even you to get your registry information.
 Adding registry information on any of your printed invitations makes it seem gifts are more important than your invited guests.